pinchbv/floor/README.md

 You can then query the view via a DAO function like an entity.

-**NOTE:**
+#### Limitations
-Be aware that it is currently not possible to return a `Stream` object from a function which queries a database view.
+- Be aware it is currently not possible to return a `Stream` object from a function which queries a database view.

 ## Data Access Objects
 These components are responsible for managing access to the underlying SQLite database and are defined as abstract classes with method signatures and query statements.